pecknigel/learning-resources/open-tasks.md

 # Open Tasks

 These are tasks that are available to work on in order to gain experience.
+They’re rough notes intended for looking over when someone has availability.

 Talk to Nigel if you’re interested in getting involved.

 ## School Admin